What Is Network Topology? | Types of Network Topology

 Tree topology

 This topology works well for large networks, making it a popular choice for offices, university campuses, and hospitals.
-It:
+Its benefits are:

 Mesh topology